 Now kiters, I know you already know this benefit and can ride with less board, faster speeds, and ride upwind at significantly harder angles, but when you are on the wave, you are slave to the kite line tension and pull.
-On a kite or windsurfer, you cannot easily ride a wave directly upwind, directly downwind, or match speed wave easily, it takes honed skills, the correct conditions, and perfect gear choice.
-Even for the most seasoned professional is limited by the kite in their wave riding freedom.
-The benefit of wing foiling in waves, is that you can get a true surf foil experience on the wave with little consideration for the wing.
+On a kite or windsurfer, you cannot easily ride a wave directly upwind, directly downwind, or match wave speed easily; it takes honed skills, the correct conditions, and perfect gear choice.
+Even the most seasoned professional is limited by the kite in their wave riding freedom.
+The benefit of wing foiling in waves is that you can get a true surf foil experience on the wave with little consideration for the wing.
 This is done by simply holding the leading edge and letting it luff (float) downwind.
-The wind in the sail is enough to keep it weightless, you just need to hold on and keep it steady enough to not tumble in your hand.
-Disclaimer here, if you are riding powerful waves directly downwind in a lighter wind scenario, you may need two hands to hold the kite up and balance it since you can easily match wind-speed on foil when riding downwind and negate it's power in the canopy.
+The wind in the sail is enough to keep it weightless; you just need to hold on and keep it steady enough to not tumble in your hand.
+Disclaimer here: if you are riding powerful waves directly downwind in a lighter wind scenario, you may need two hands to hold the kite up and balance it since you can easily match wind-speed on foil when riding downwind and negate its power in the canopy.

 Board Features for Wing Foiling